coltongrainger/quamash/exceptional-homework.md

 ---
-title: "HOWTO: Submit Homework in Exceptional Circumstances"
+title: HOWTO Submit Homework in Exceptional Circumstances
 author: Colton Grainger
 date: 2019-03-23
 ---

+## Requirements

-I have three requirements if you are submitting homework to me in exceptional circumstances.
+I have **three requirements** if you are submitting homework to me in exceptional circumstances.

 1. Please let me know if you have an exceptional circumstance **before** the homework deadline.

     - I.e., email me either well ahead of time or *as soon as it becomes apparent* that you have an exceptional circumstance.
+    - I **do not** need to see a letter or written excuse; I will take your word for it.

 2. Please **label the header** of your assignment with